 \section{Related Work}

-\textbf{Complex-valued neural networks.} Using complex-valued features or complex-valued parameters in neural networks has always been an interesting topic.
-From the computational perspective, complex-valued neural networks have a competitive performance with their real-valued counterparts \cite{trabelsi2017deep}.
+\textbf{Complex-valued neural networks.} Using complex-valued features or parameters in neural networks has always been an interesting topic.
+From the computational perspective, \cite{trabelsi2017deep} showed that complex-valued neural networks have a competitive performance with their real-valued counterparts.
 By augmenting recurrent neural networks with associative memory based on complex-valued vectors, \cite{danihelka2016associative} achieved faster learning on memorization tasks.
 Complex-valued features can contain information in both the phase and the magnitude.
-An example is that Reichert {\em et al.} used the phase to indicate properties of spike timing in cortical information processing. \cite{REQNN} used the quaternion-valued neural network to learn 3D-rotation-equivariant features for 3D point cloud processing.
+An example is that \cite{reichert2013neuronal} used the phase to indicate properties of spike timing in cortical information processing. \cite{REQNN} used the quaternion-valued neural network to learn 3D-rotation-equivariant features for 3D point cloud processing.
 We take advantage of complex-valued features such that original features can be hidden in an unknown phase.
 Also, \cite{yang2019menet} shared a similar transformation-based approach as ours while it performed transformation on inputs rather than features, and it aimed to improve the adversarial robustness of the model.

-\textbf{Inversion attacks.} The intermediate-layer features released to the public have been shown to be vulnerable to inversion attacks \cite{dosovitskiy2016inverting}.
-To invert intermediate-layer features, a typical method \cite{dosovitskiy2016inverting} is to train a decoder with up-convolutional layers to reconstruct the input.
-Given parameters of a pre-trained model, gradient-based visualization \cite{CNNVisualization_1,CNNVisualization_2,CNNVisualization_3} can be used for reconstruction.
-Whereas, without knowing model parameters, the model-agnostic decoder network is usually used to recover private inputs.

 \textbf{Privacy-preserving deep learning.} Various privacy-preserving mechanisms have been proposed using different definitions of privacy: \cite{osia2017hybrid} applied the Siamese architecture to separate the primary and private information so that the primary information was preserved in the feature.
-PrivyNet \cite{li2017privynet} was proposed to decide the local neural network structure under the privacy constraint based on the peak signal-to-noise ratio or the pixel-wise Euclidean distance.
-Data nullification and random noise addition were introduced by \cite{wang2018not} to protect private information in the features, which guaranteed differential privacy. \cite{shokri2015privacy} and \cite{abadi2016deep} proposed privacy mechanisms based on the differentially-private stochastic gradient descent \cite{song2013stochastic} to prevent the adversary with arbitrary side information from telling private inputs.
+PrivyNet by \cite{li2017privynet} was proposed to decide the local DNN structure under the privacy constraint based on the peak signal-to-noise ratio or the pixel-wise Euclidean distance.
+Data nullification and random noise addition were introduced by \cite{wang2018not} to protect private information in the features, which guaranteed differential privacy.